 In Reception all children have daily discrete phonics sessions following the Letters and Sounds Program of work.
 This is supported by the Jolly Phonics Scheme.

 This is further developed in Year 1 with daily discrete teaching using Letters and Sounds and through the teaching of appropriate ‘sound families’.
 The use of phonics for reading and spelling is then reinforced within the context of reading sessions and writing teaching.

 In the summer term of Year 1, the children will take part in the national Phonics Screening Check.

 Reading is highly valued among all staff at Lyne and Longcross and emphasis is put on developing a love of reading in all children whilst developing skills that enable them to respond to and appraise an increasing range of texts.

 All children have access to a range of quality texts to embed the reading skills they are taught whilst at Lyne and Longcross C of E (Aided) Primary School.
 Our well-resourced library provides an opportunity for children to explore texts of all genres and each class has its own book corner with books appropriate to the age of the children.
-All classes have a weekly timetabled slot for visiting the library and the children can check out books using the Junior Librarian system.

 Reading in the Early Years is taught through the daily teaching of phonics with a focus on the teaching of each sound, blending and segmenting as well as the tricky words and high frequency words.
 The PM reading scheme is used to support each individual through the early reading skills.
 Benchmarking regularly ensures that each child has a book closely matched to their reading stage.
 During the autumn term, weekly reading comprehension takes place in small groups led by the Reception staff.
 This supports the children’s understanding of what they have read and models the vocabulary and skills needed to access a text.